isabellaboone/RSA-Cracking/README.md

 120 bit key in 64675356usecs

 # Running
-- The program automatically runs all keys from 12-200 bits and logs output to `times.txt`
+- The program automatically runs all keys from 12-200 bits (in `/keys/`) and logs output to `times.txt`

 1. `make`
 2. `./find-key` :)